nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:

-You have a student named Betsy Crowe with index number 7.
+Suppose you have a student named Betsy Crowe with index number 7.
 You mistakenly added the wrong start and end date for her lesson with index number 1.
-The lesson should start on 20 December 2021 and end on 30 December 2021.
+The lesson should start on 2 December 2021 and end on 30 December 2021.
 Furthermore, she has a school event on the third lesson (16 Dec 2021) for this recurring lesson which means the third lesson has to be cancelled.

 1. Type the command `ledit 7 1 recurring/30 Dec 2021 date/2 Dec 2021 cancel/16 dec 2021` into the command box.
-2. Press <kbd>Enter</kbd> – You should see the first lesson of the seventh student being edited to start on `2 Dec 2021` and to end on `30 Dec 2021`.
+2. Press <kbd>Enter</kbd> and you should see the first lesson of the seventh student being edited to start on `2 Dec 2021` and to end on `30 Dec 2021`.
 The lesson happening on `16 Dec 2021` will also be cancelled!
    ![leditExample](images/leditExample.png)

 Other examples: